Search for merger ejecta emission from late time radio observations of short GRBs using GMRT: Introduction

 In the case of a DNS merger, the resultant product will be rapidly rotating with a spin period close to the centrifugal breakup value (P $\sim$ 1 ms).
 The remnant could also acquire a strong magnetic field $\geq 10^{14} - 10^{15}$ G, which may be enhanced by the Kelvin-Helmholtz instabilities and the dynamo activity \citep{1992ApJ...392L...9D, 1992Natur.357..472U, 2006Sci...312..719P, 2015PhRvD..92l4034K, 2017MNRAS.471.1879G}.
-During the merger, when the neutron stars are tidally disrupted, mass is thrown out with sub-relativistic velocities which is expected to undergo {\it r}-process nucleosynthesis and produce {\it UV/opt/IR} emission resulting in a `kilonova' \citep{1998ApJ...507L..59L, 2017ApJ...848L..27T, 2019LRR....23....1M}.
+During the merger, when the neutron stars are tidally disrupted, mass is thrown out with sub-relativistic velocities, which is expected to undergo {\it r}-process nucleosynthesis and produce {\it UV/opt/IR} emission resulting in a `kilonova' \citep{1998ApJ...507L..59L, 2017ApJ...848L..27T, 2019LRR....23....1M}.
 Signatures of kilonova were seen in the optical - IR afterglow light curves of a few short bursts, including GRB~170817A/AT2017gfo \citep{2017PASA...34...69A, 2017Sci...358.1565E, 2017Natur.551...75S, 2017ApJ...848L..27T, 2017ApJ...848L..24V, 2018ApJ...861L..12L}.
 Other short GRBs identified with kilonova signatures are GRB~050709 \citep{2016NatCo...712898J}, GRB~070809 \citep{2020NatAs...4...77J}, GRB~130603B \citep{2013ApJ...774L..23B, 2013Natur.500..547T}, and GRB~160821B \citep{2016GCN.20222....1T, 2019ApJ...883...48L}.
-The ejecta responsible for the kilonova eventually expands laterally into the ambient medium driving a shock and producing radio synchrotron emission \citep{2011Natur.478...82N, 2013MNRAS.430.2121P, 2015MNRAS.450.1430H}.
+The ejecta responsible for the kilonova eventually expands into the ambient medium, driving a shock and producing radio synchrotron emission \citep{2011Natur.478...82N, 2013MNRAS.430.2121P, 2015MNRAS.450.1430H}.
+This emission is also called `kilonova afterglow' in the literature \citep{2019MNRAS.487.3914K}.